Some new results on decidability for elementary algebra and geometry

-\begin{Corollary} The set of valid purely universal sentences in the language of normed spaces is decidable. \end{Corollary} \Proof If $S$ is a purely universal sentence in prenex normal form $\all{\ldots}Q$, $S$ is true iff $\Not Q$ is unsatisfiable.
+\begin{Corollary} The set of valid purely universal sentences in the language of normed spaces is decidable. \end{Corollary} \Proof If $\sigma$ is a purely universal sentence in prenex normal form $\all{\ldots}\psi$, $\sigma$ is true iff $\Not \psi$ is unsatisfiable.
 So it suffices to give a decision procedure for satisfiable quantifier-free formulas.
-So let $P$ be quantifier-free say with free variables given by $v(P) = \{\Vx_1,\ldots,\Vx_n\}$ and $s(P) = \{u_1,\ldots,u_m\}$.
-Introduce additional scalar variables $b_1,\ldots,b_k$, one $b_i$ for each norm expression $\|\Vy_i\|$ appearing in $P$.
+So let $\phi$ be quantifier-free say with free variables given by $v(\phi) = \{\Vx_1,\ldots,\Vx_n\}$ and $s(\phi) = \{u_1,\ldots,u_m\}$.
+Introduce additional scalar variables $b_1,\ldots,b_k$, one $b_i$ for each norm expression $\|\Vy_i\|$ appearing in $\phi$.
 (Each such vector $\Vy_i$ can be written as $p_1 \Vx_1 + \cdots + p_n \Vx_n$ for polynomials $p_i$, though the $p_i$ may themselves involve other norm expressions.)
-Satisfiability of $P$ in a normed space is equivalent to satisfiability of $P' \And \Ands_{i=1}^k \|\Vy_i\| = b_i$, where $P'$ is $P$ with each $\|\Vy_i\|$ replaced by its corresponding $b_i$, in a bottom-up fashion so that $P'$ does not contain the norm operator.
+Satisfiability of $\phi$ in a normed space is equivalent to satisfiability of $\phi' \And \Ands_{i=1}^k \|\Vy_i\| = b_i$, where $\phi'$ is $\phi$ with each $\|\Vy_i\|$ replaced by its corresponding $b_i$, in a bottom-up fashion so that $\phi'$ does not contain the norm operator.
 But by the corollary, this is equivalent to the satisfiability in a vector space of the following formula:

-The decision procedure of theorem~\ref{thm:ip-decidable} applied to the existential closure of $P''$ will then decide satisfiability of $P''$ and hence of $P$. \Done
+The decision procedure of Theorem~\ref{thm:ip-decidable} applied to the existential closure of $\phi''$ will then decide satisfiability of $\phi''$ and hence of $\phi$. \Done

-Note that, if the formula $P$ is satisfiable, then our methods give a norm on $\real^n$, whose unit disc may be taken to be a polyhedron, together with a satisfying assignment for $P$ in $\real^n$ under that norm.
+Note that, if the formula $\phi$ is satisfiable, then our methods give a norm on $\real^n$, whose unit disc may be taken to be a polyhedron, together with a satisfying assignment for $\phi$ in $\real^n$ under that norm.
 Thus, at least in principle, the above decision procedure can be extended to give a counter-example if the input purely universal sentence is false.
-It is also noteworthy that the only instances of multiplication introduced in the passage from $P$ to $P''$ are in the last conjunct of $P''$.
-In the case where the input sentence is purely additive, it is possible to develop a more efficient algorithm using a parametrised linear programming technique.
+It is also noteworthy that the only instances of multiplication introduced in the passage from $\phi$ to $\phi''$ are in the last conjunct of $\phi''$.
+For the case where the input sentence is purely additive, one can develop a more efficient algorithm using a parametrised linear programming technique.